 The reasons are vast and can vary from divorce to growing older to society being more transient.
 I have moved from the Midwest to the West coast to pursue my dreams, ended up moving back to the Midwest and relocated to the East Coast to start anew again.
 I have lost contact with my West coast friends and kept in touch with a few friends I made back in my home town.The friends I made in the city where I live on the East Coast have all moved away.
 The cost of living was too high for them here.
-The only reason why I am still here is because I have always had affordable housing.
+The only reason why I am still here is because I have affordable housing.

 Brian Kim wrote on his blog - We Are So Many People Lonely These Days